Hawaii and Ecology

 Before going on, I should briefly explain what ecology is.
 The term is often misused to mean something like “environmentalism” or “concern for nature”.
 Ecology is the study of systems of living beings: ecosystems.
 It is a subset of biology.
 It deals with the way that living beings interact to create systems.

-We arrived in the early evening, and stepped out of the plane into warm, muggy, flower-scented air.
+We arrived in the early evening, just after sunset.
+We stepped out of the plane into warm, muggy, flower-scented air.
 It was dark, so we couldn’t see the landscape, but we could feel that it was very different.
-We drove to the condo, got the keys out of the lock-box, and settled into our home for the next seven days.
+I picked up our rental car, and we drove to the seaside condo that I had rented for a week.
+We settled into our temporary home and went to bed.

 In the morning, we went out for a little walk, and saw many different plants and animals along the way.
 We saw yellow birds (saffron finches), a small bird with a red cap (yellow billed cardinal), mynah birds, a Pacific Golden Plover and Zebra doves.
 Many were unfamiliar to me.
 I learned their names later, when I bought a pocket guide to Hawaiian birds.
 We also found bright green geckos in the roadside vegetation (gold dust day geckos).
 They are native to Madagascar, and have become naturalized in parts of Hawaii.
 They are the most beautiful lizards I have ever seen.
 They are bright green with blue eyelids, red spots, and golden “dust” on their backs.
 I also saw a few anole lizards, in drier places, but the geckos were much more common.
 It became a morning ritual to look for them.